microsoft/vscode-docs/api/extension-guides/debug-extension.md

 The Debugger Extension API allows extension authors to integrate existing debuggers into VS Code, while having a common user interface with all of them.

-VS Code ships with one builtin debugger, the [Node.js](https://nodejs.org) debugger, which is an excellent show case for the many debugger features supported by VS Code:
+VS Code ships with one builtin debugger extension, the [Node.js](https://nodejs.org) debugger extension, which is an excellent showcase for the many debugger features supported by VS Code:

 ![VS Code Debug Features](images/debug-extension/debug-features.png)

 In this screenshot some debugging features are visible:

-- Debug configuration management (1).
+1. Debug configuration management.
-- Debug actions (2).
+2. Debug actions.
-- Source-, function-, conditional-, inline breakpoints, and log points (3).
+3. Source-, function-, conditional-, inline breakpoints, and log points.
-- Stacktraces, including multi-thread and multi-process support (4).
+4. Stacktraces, including multi-thread and multi-process support.
-- Navigating through complex data structures in views and hovers (5).
+5. Navigating through complex data structures in views and hovers.
-- Variable values shown in hovers or inlined in the source (6).
+6. Variable values shown in hovers or inlined in the source.
-- Managing watch expressions (7).
+7. Managing watch expressions.
-- Debug console for interactive evaluation with autocomplete (8).
+8. Debug console for interactive evaluation with autocomplete.

-This documentation will help you building a debugger extension which can make any debugger work with VS Code.
+This documentation will help you build a debugger extension which can make any debugger work with VS Code.

 ## Debug Architecture of VS Code

-VS Code implements a generic (language agnostic) debug UI based on an abstract protocol that we've introduced to communicate with debugger backends.
+VS Code implements a generic (language-agnostic) debug UI based on an abstract protocol that we've introduced to communicate with debugger backends.
 Because debuggers typically do not implement this protocol, some intermediary is needed to "adapt" the debugger to the protocol.
 This intermediary is typically a standalone process that communicates with the debugger.